 CO Statement CO1 Analysis the concept of private international law and application between states.
-CO2 Examine the critical understanding of the respective merits of institutional and Conventional rules regulations for international dispute settlement.
-CO3 Examine the ability to make sound judgments on private international bligations, choice of law provisions procedural aspects of claims governed by pre-existing choice of rules, law, and jurisdiction.
-CO4 Evaluate the concept of matrimonial cause of available relief under English and Indian laws.
+CO2 Examine the merits of institutional and Conventional rules regulations for international dispute settlement.
+CO3 Examine the ability to make sound judgments on private international bligations CO4 Evaluate the concept of matrimonial cause of available relief under English and Indian laws.
 CO5 Classify the International conventions for safeguards of people rights.